ngocdaothanh/jsg/doc/build.rst

 Build
 -----

-From this Android project directory (monatsu1-android), run: path/to/android-ndk/ndk-build
+From this Android project directory (android), run: path/to/android-ndk/ndk-build

 Example: